 Luther College does not collect redeemable glass, plastic, or metal.
 If you are interested in claiming your bottle deposit, please return your bottles to the store you purchased them from.
 Plastic and metal cans can also be recycled in the appropriately labeled bins.
 Glass that is not redeemed can be taken to the Winneshiek County Recycling Center or go directly into the trash.

 The best solution is to use a reusable bag when shopping, but if you end up with extra plastic grocery bags Luther has the solution.
 Luther has partnered with Trex Composite Lumber to recycle all plastic film, including grocery bags.
 Other types of plastic film include: bread bags, produce bags, beverage case plastic wrapping, newspaper sleeves, ice bags, wood pellet bags, ziploc bags, bubble wrap, rock salt bags, cereal bags, and shipping pallet wrap.
-You can drop off your plastic film in the following locations: Baker Village Commons, Brunsdale Lounge, Farwell, Marty’s, and the Center for Sustainable Communities.
+You can drop off your plastic film in the following locations: Baker Village Commons, Brunsdale Lounge, Farwell, Marty’s, the Document Center, and the Center for Sustainable Communities.